GabeScott/standard-works-vault/General Conference/1998 April - Christ Can Change Human Behavior.md

 # Christ Can Change Human Behavior

-*By Richard E. Cook - Of the Seventy*
+By Elder Richard E. Cook - *Of the Seventy*

 *Given in the April session of the 1998 General Conference*

+>*When our converts “come alive”—and they need nourishment—in the gospel, they soon come alive as students, as parents, in their professions, and as citizens.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1998/04/christ-can-change-human-behavior?lang=eng)

 Sister Cook and I were called to Mongolia as missionaries roughly one year before it was formally organized as a mission.
 We look back on that time as one of the most memorable, satisfying, and blessed periods of our lives.
 That time is still rewarding us with rich experiences and blessings.

-The Lord has said to missionaries, “And if it so be that you should labor all your days in crying repentance unto this people, and bring, save it be one soul unto me, how great shall be your joy with him in the kingdom of my Father!”
-(D&C 18:15).
+The Lord has said to missionaries, “And if it so be that you should labor all your days in crying repentance unto this people, and bring, save it be one soul unto me, how great shall be your joy with him in the kingdom of my Father!” ([[D&C 18.15|D&C 18:15]]).

 This promise stands like a beacon to every missionary, but as if that weren’t enough, there are other blessings from missionary work, and they are many and varied.
 Some are immediate; others come only with time.